 The composition consists of two photos: A castle and a cloudy sky.
 I added the moon using Alien Sky iTunes App Store Link.

 The Photoshop Touch App was the app of my choice to create the composition.
-First, I opened the photo of the castle that I took with Camera+ iTunes App Store Link in Photoshop Touch for the iPad, removed the sky and added the cloudy sky on a new layer.
+First, I opened the photo of the castle that I took with Camera+ iTunes App Store Link in Photoshop Touch for the iPad (which has been discontinued), removed the sky and added the cloudy sky on a new layer.
 Finally I added a blank image containing the moon as a third layer.

 iPhoneography compositing with Photoshop Touch for iPad